Abdalla Hamdok: October 2021 coup

-Resignation as Prime Minister
+Resignation as prime minister

-On 2 January 2022, Hamdok announced his resignation as Prime Minister in a televised speech, saying that the country was at a dangerous turning point and roundtable discussion was needed to come to a new agreement for Sudan's political transition to democracy.
-According to sources, Hamdok's resignation was triggered by the military reneging on a "non-interference" agreement.
+On 2 January 2022, Hamdok announced his resignation as prime minister in a televised speech, saying that the country was at a dangerous turning point and roundtable discussion was needed to come to a new agreement for Sudan's political transition to democracy.
+According to sources contacted by CNN, Hamdok's resignation was triggered by the military reneging on a "non-interference" agreement.

+2023 Sudan war

+In the 2023 Sudanese war, Hamdok led the Tagadum in peace negotiations.
+Tagadum announced its dissolution on 10 February 2025, with Hamdok forming a new body, known as the Civil Democratic Alliance of the Forces of the Revolution (Sumoud), the following day.

+On 23 October 2025, the Central Bank of Sudan froze Hamdok's assets after he was accused of supporting the RSF.

 Views

 Agriculture

 Hamdok has pushed for a change from subsistence agriculture to "more dynamic, commercial oriented" agriculture in Africa, stating in 2014 that despite the fact 300 million Africans suffer from hunger, Africa should be capable of food self-sufficiency.
 Referring to the IPCC Fifth Assessment Report (AR5) estimate of the effects of a 2-degree Celsius global average warming above pre-industrial levels, Hamdok noted that effects such as reduced rainfall could prevent Africa from reducing extreme poverty.
 To combat hunger, Hamdok proposed infrastructure improvements (such as methods of transforming, storing and transporting excess produce to markets); the use of "climate information"; improved water management; and greater integration of agriculture with national industry and science and technology research institutions.
 During his term, he also dealt with the continent's 2019–2021 locust infestation.